Gutter-Guys/Gutter_Rat/GR9/README.md

 # Assembly

 ## X Extrusion
 If you are using the stock X extrusion, it will need to be shortened before it can be used.
-This can be done by cutting it down to 400mm.
+This can be done by cutting it down to between 400mm to 420mm.
 We designed the Gantry Brackets to not need an exact measurement, however if you remove a little bit from each end to get to 400mm, you can avoid the original E6 mounting holes allowing the X extrusion to used if you roll back to stock later on.
 Or simply use a fresh extrusion, completely your choice.

 ## Rails
 Please refer to online guides for mounting and and cleaning rails.
 MGN9 for Y and MGN12 for X. Nothing special needed, just center them as best you can.
 It is easier to mount the Y rails after you have mounted the Motor Mounts.
+Mounting guides are included in the STL folder to make alignment easier.

 ## Printhead
 The EVA printhead system is amazingly well designed and very flexible.
 It was the sole reason this upgrade was completed.
 For the moment, this is compatible with EVA 2.4 setups so go crazy.
 If it fits EVA, it will fit this setup.
 I will not be duplicating any of their work here, please go directly to the EVA website and get all you need from there, including BOM and print configurations.